 Since these data series cover substantial periods of time, I’ve also used the Consumer Price Index2 to adjust the figures for the effects of inflation.
 Each measure has a companion whose name starts with “i.”
 This is the value adjusted for inflation, based on the CPI.
 You may choose to view the values as reported by ElSi, which are in current dollars.
 These are the values not adjusted for inflation.
 Or, you may use the “i.” measures, which are in constant dollars.3

 This data is presented in an interactive visualization created using Tableau Public.
-To access the visualization, click here.
-There are three views of this data, accessed by tabs along the top.
+To access the visualization and its explanatory page, click here.

 Definitions of measures